Men's Curl Club

 Signs

-• Hair has very subtle movement when wet.
+• Hair can look almost straight when wet.

 Usually needs